Plan a Self-Care Weekend in Boulder

 • Start with Spa Time Here’s a tip.
 Book any treatment at The Spa at St Julien and you gain access to this luxury hotel’s infinity pool, lounge, steam room, sauna and patio (complete with Flatirons view) for as long as you like before and after your appointment.

 • Nourish Yourself Surrounded by farmland and with a focus on healthy living, Boulder has the freshest, most delicious cuisine anywhere.
-Make a stop to sample goodies at the Boulder Farmers' Market — open Saturdays 8am-2pm (April-mid November) and Wednesdays 4-8pm (May-October).
-And consider restaurants like The Kitchen, Fresh Thymes Eatery, Flower Child or Leaf for dishes that are as good for you as they are tasty.
+In spring, summer and fall, make a stop to sample goodies at the Boulder Farmers Market — open Saturdays 8am-2pm (April-mid November) and Wednesdays 3:30-7:30pm (May-October).
+Year-round, consider restaurants like The Kitchen, Flower Child or Leaf for dishes that are as good for you as they are tasty.

 • Juice Up Local juice shop Wonder cold-presses 100% organic veggies and fruits into colorful glasses of juice that are full of beneficial enzymes and vitamins.
 This bright, chic space is a nice place to sit, journal, read or people watch.

 • Shop With No Pressure Don’t rush, don’t worry, just browse until your heart’s content on historic downtown Pearl Street or at Twenty Ninth Street shopping mall, both of which have unique clothing, gift and outdoor gear shops galore.
 The views from Twenty Ninth Street are worth a trip alone.